 POLLUTION LIABILITY INSURANCE

-If the Contract Price exceeds $100,000, then [ ] Owner, [ ] Constructor, or [ ] Neither Party is required to procure and maintain the pollution liability insurance.
-If applicable such insurance coverage shall apply to bodily injury and property damage in the following amounts: [ ] per occurrence, and shall apply for [ ] year(s) after Final Completion.
+If the Contract Price exceeds $100,000, then [ ] Owner, X Constructor, or [ ] Neither Party is required to procure and maintain the pollution liability insurance.
+If applicable such insurance coverage shall apply to bodily injury and property damage in the following amounts: $1,000,000 per occurrence, and shall apply for 5 year(s) after Final Completion.

 OWNER’S INSURANCE